allenkei/allenkei.github.io/README.md

 **Published papers**

+1. A collaborative paper has been accepted to **Science**.\
+More details to come soon.

 1. Change Point Localization and Inference in Dynamic Multilayer Networks\
 F. Wang, K. Ritscher, **Yik Lun Kei**, X. Ma, O.H.
 Madrid Padilla\
 International Conference on Learning Representations (ICLR) 2026\